thoughtbot/maybe_haskell/book/applicative/follow-the-types.md

 User <$> getParam "name" params :: Maybe (String -> User)
 ```

 This expression represents a "`Maybe` function".
-We're accustom to *values* in a
+We're accustomed to *values* in a
 context: a `Maybe Int`, `Maybe String`, etc; and we saw how these were
 *functors*.
 In this case, we have a *function* in a context: a `Maybe (String ->
 User)`.
 Since functions are things that *can be applied*, these are called